Bobby Gersten is the co-founder and inspiration of UNC Walk for Health.

 “I am excited to lead the UNC Walk for Health because I have found that walking is truly the best form of physical fitness.
 It is easy on the knees, it won’t hurt your back, it’s good for your heart and it’s simple to do,” says Gersten, the former star basketball and baseball player at the University of North Carolina (Class of ’42).

 Bobby is UNC’s oldest living athlete.
-In 1942, he was honored with the Patterson Award for his leadership in athletics at UNC.
-Upon graduation, he served in the US Air Force during World War II.
+In 1942, he was honored with the prestigious Patterson Award for his leadership in athletics at UNC.
+Upon graduation, he served for three years in the US Air Force during World War II.
 After the War, he returned to his hometown in Long Island, New York to coach basketball and baseball at Long Beach High School.
 Since 1946, he has served as director of family owned Brant Lake Camp in the Adirondacks.
-During the 1950s, Bobby was instrumental in bringing New York basketball players to North Carolina to play for former Tar Heel coach Frank McGuire.
-He later served as Dean of Students and Professor of Physical Education and Human Sexuality at Nassau Community College (State University of New York).
-Today, at the ripe age of 97, Bobby maintains an active lifestyle.
-Everyday, he plays tennis or golf.
+During the 1950s, he was instrumental in bringing New York basketball players to North Carolina to play for former Tar Heel coach Frank McGuire.
+He later served as the founding Dean of Students and Professor of Physical Education and Human Sexuality at Nassau Community College (State University of New York).
+He was also elected President of the Long Beach Board of Education.
+Today, at the ripe age of 99, Bobby maintains an active lifestyle and still exercises daily.
+He reads several newspapers and magazines each day (with no glasses) and watches all Tar Heel basketball games.

 In Loving Memory